mpavesich/designpedagogy.github.io/collaboration.md

 {% include figure.html index="17" %}

 However, this kind of peer work went well beyond a single project or activity.
 Frequently, teams of students work together on multiple projects throughout the semester.
-In some cases, student collaborations span across time, continuing from one semester to the next.
+In some cases, student collaborations continue from one semester to the next.
 For example, as Martin, a student from the LEED Lab, explained to us in this interview clip, a student team might continue to work on the same or another student team’s project from a previous semester.
 The coordination of learning, in this instance, extends across space and time.

 {% include figure.html index="47" %}